✓ Secured/ Unsecured Loan for the Second Time

 It is also possible for candidates to opt for a second education loan from a different lender.
 In order to borrow it from a different lender, candidates need to ensure that they have completely repaid their previous education loan and once they have received a NOC (No Objection Certificate) from their previous lender, the abroad student loan process for the second education loan can be started.

 An education loan without collateral is an excellent choice for candidates who do not possess assets whose value could cover a second education loan from government banks.
-NBFCs and private banks often consider the financial records of co-applicants before processing an education loan for abroad studies application for the second time.
+Private banks and NBFCs often consider the financial records of co-applicants before processing an education loan.
 Hence, having a co-applicant with a sound financial record and the right documents is a mandatory requirement for unsecured education loans for abroad studies.

 A lot of students who had previously taken an education loan often hesitate to borrow another education loan for abroad studies, due to a lot of constraints.
 One of the constraints is the widespread misconception that it is not possible to borrow a second education loan.

 The WeMakeScholars team has helped many such students get their abroad education loans for a second time by trying to explore every possible way of making it possible for them to fund their dreams.
-Do request a callback with us if you are in need of assistance in borrowing a second education loan from both types of lenders.
-The next article will give you the complete information on the benefits of borrowing an education loan to fund your higher studies abroad.
+Request a callback with us if you are in need of assistance in borrowing a second education loan from both types of lenders.